-Herman T. “Bill” Hagestad was born in River Falls March 16, 1908, and attended the local grade school and high school.
-He spent 1926-29 at the River Falls State Teachers College and then enrolled in the College of Engineering at the University of Wisconsin in Madison where he received the B.S. degree in Civil Engineering in 1932.
+Herman T. “Bill” Hagestad was born in River Falls on March 16, 1908, and attended the local grade school and high school.
+He spent 1926-29 at the River Falls State Teachers College and then enrolled in the College of Engineering at UW-Madison where he received a B.S. in civil engineering in 1932.
 In both high school and the Teachers College he excelled in football and track and had a deep interest in music.

 At its Feb.
 19, 1959, meeting, the Board of Regents passed the following resolution:

 Resolved, That whereas Herman T. Hagestad, who died on January 28, 1959, at River Falls, served as a member of the Board of Regents of State Colleges since 1953, during which time he was selected as chairman of the business committee, and